bramerdaniel/ConsoLovers/LatestChanges.md

 ```

 ### 2. Support nested commands to support more complex applications
-To support command lines like `usermanager.exe create user -name=Robert` you can now defined nested commands.
+To support commands lines like `usermanager.exe create user -name=Robert` you can now defined nested commands.
 This would look like this.

 ```c#